Debug a JavaScript or TypeScript app in Visual Studio

 Prepare the browser for debugging

-For this scenario, use either Microsoft Edge (Chromium) or Chrome.
+For this scenario, use either Microsoft Edge or Chrome.

-1. Close all windows for the target browser.
+Close all windows for the target browser, either Microsoft Edge or Chrome instances.

 Other browser instances can prevent the browser from opening with debugging enabled.
-(Browser extensions may be running and intercept full debug mode, so you may need to open Task Manager to find and close unexpected instances of Chrome.)
+(Browser extensions may be running and intercept full debug mode, so you may need to open Task Manager to find and close unexpected instances of Chrome or Edge.)

-For best results, shut down all instances of Chrome, even if you're working with Microsoft Edge (Chromium).
+For best results, shut down all instances of Chrome, even if you're working with Microsoft Edge.
 Both the browsers use the same chromium code base.

 From the Browse With dialog box, choose Add, and then set the flag in the Arguments field.
-Use a different friendly name for the browser, like Edge with Debugging or Chrome with Debugging.
+Use a different friendly name for the browser, like Edge Debug Mode or Chrome Debug Mode.
 For details, see the Release Notes.

 Alternatively, open the Run command from the Windows Start button (right-click and choose Run), and enter the following command: